luthfanhabibi/ofe-posterior-passing/README.md

 ## Overview

-This repository contains the codebase used for our paper titled **"Assessing uncertainty of soybean yield response to seeding rates in on-farm experiments using Bayesian posterior passing technique (Link: https://doi.org/10.1016/j.eja.2025.127651)**.
+This repository contains the codebase used for our paper titled **Assessing uncertainty of soybean yield response to seeding rates in on-farm experiments using Bayesian posterior passing technique** (Link: https://doi.org/10.1016/j.eja.2025.127651).

 ## Code Structure